blockprotocol/blockprotocol/libs/wordpress-plugin/README.md

 - **WordPress:** you must be running at least WordPress 5.6 (due to Composer autoload)
 - **PHP 7.4 or later:** your server must be running at least PHP 7.4.
 PHP 8.0 and 8.1 are also supported.
 - **MySQL 5.7.8+ _or_ MariaDB 10.2.7+:** your database must be using at least MySQL 5.7.8.
 Be aware, the previous version of MySQL (5.6 and 5.7) respectively reach(ed) end of life in February 2021 and October 2023.
-You should upgrade to MySQL 8 now to continue to receive security updates, as well as to use the Block Protocol within WordPress.
-As for MariaDB, although the plugin would work with an old version, we strongly recommend using the newest version available to you.
+You should upgrade to MySQL 8 now to continue to receive security updates, as well as to get the best Block Protocol experience within WordPress.
+As for MariaDB, although the plugin would work with an older version, we strongly recommend using the newest version available to you.
 - **HTTPS:** your webhost must support HTTPS in order for the Block Protocol to properly function.

 To check what your WordPress instance supports, please navigate to `Admin -> Tools -> Site Health -> Info` and then click into either `Server` (for PHP) or `Database` (for MySQL/MariaDB).